-Dr. Chapman of Children’s National Health System has no relevant financial relationships to disclose.)
+Dr. Chapman of George Washington University and Children’s National Rare Disease Institute has no relevant financial relationships to disclose.)

 This article includes discussion of mitochondrial disorders, mitochondrial disease, oxidative phosphorylation disease, respiratory chain defects.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.